 Costco Wholesale Corporation (NASDAQ: COST)

 Not solely a grocery store, Costco is another supermarket-style store that can be invested in.

-The company is publicly traded, but rather than only selling food and groceries, they sell an assortment of items at wholesale prices.
+The company is publicly traded, but it sells an assortment of items at wholesale prices rather than only selling food and groceries.

 Products are housed in warehouse-style buildings, and nearly all items are purchased in bulk.

 Costco has an extensive assortment of meats and produce available as well as many selections of frozen food.